faizunnabi/smile_detector/README.md

 # Smile Detector
-Detects the smiling face nd shows the laughing level.
+Detects the smiling face and shows the laughing level.